 Marijuana users eat more than non-marijuana users (and yet still weigh less).

-Almost every study cited above highlights increased caloric intake among marijuana users.
+In fact, almost every study cited above highlights increased caloric intake among marijuana users.
 One group of researchers found:

 [U]sers who had consumed cannabis for more than 1,800 days over 15 years consumed on average 619 more calories/day than nonusers, yet showed no difference in BMI.